 More and more often, we see patients coming in with questions about bone grafting.
 The most common question we hear is, what exactly is bone grafting?
 The reason for this is because dental treatments are becoming a much more popular method of treatment to replace missing teeth.
 I talk to the patients and explain that bone grafting is an outpatient surgical procedure that regenerate or replace missing bone often associated with gum disease.
 Bone grafting is often used for dental implants so they implants have enough bone tissue for osseointegration.
 This helps to stabilize an implant and provide a stronger fusion to the bone, thereby increasing the success rate of the overall treatment plan for dental implants.
 If you or someone you love is considering dental implants but have a history of gum disease or periodontal disease, keep reading to learn about the bone grafting considerations you should keep in mind when considering dental implants.

-Bone Grafting Considerations | Material
+What Is Bone Grafting Material Made Of?

+Another one of the most common bone grafting considerations is whether it is safe.
 Bone grafting is a very safe procedure.
 A lot of times, if we’re going to use the bone from the patient, it’s the safest because it’s coming directly from that patient.
-A lot of times we must outsource our bone from other sources, whether it be cadaver bone; porcine bone, which is pig bone; bovine bone, which is cow bone.
+This way your body is much less likely to reject it.
+However, oftentimes we must outsource our bone from other sources, whether it be cadaver bone; porcine bone, which is pig bone; bovine bone, which is cow bone.
 All these sources, though, come from a tissue bank that are sterilized multiple times and are tested, and is very safe to use in surgical procedures.